 The app uses a chat format to connect individuals with specialists who are trained to interact with people expressing concerns about difficult feelings and behaviors.
 TakeMyHand.co

 provides an alternative to telephone and video calls for those who prefer text as their primary form of communication.
-A comprehensive list of Riverside County wellness and recovery resources is also available at the TakeMyHand.co site, which is confidential and does not require a login, username or password.
+A comprehensive list of Riverside County wellness and recovery resources is also available at the TakeMyHand.co site, which is confidential and does not require a login, username, or password.

 Parent and Youth Helpline

-The California Parent and Youth Helpline provides support and resource referrals to parent and youth during the current COVID-19 pandemic, 7-days a week from 8:00 a.m. to 8:00 p.m.
+The California Parent and Youth Helpline provides support and resource referrals to parents and youth during the current COVID-19 pandemic, 7-days a week from 8:00 a.m. to 8:00 p.m.
 Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish and other languages.
 For more information, please visit: https://

 Menifee Valley Community Cupboard

 Emergency non-perishable food to the homeless, seniors, low-income families who are experiencing hardship.
 Households must apply online and follow all steps to qualify.

 Address: 26808 Cherry Hills Blvd., Menifee, CA 92586

 Phone Number: (951) 301-4414